mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 An interesting twist might happen when dealing with different _personas_, apparently the flow should be the same, but it's not.

-Some speakers can be invited, other submit their proposals.
+Some speakers can be invited, others submit their proposals.
 The flows can be independent in the upstream part of the flow.
 Downstream they're probably not.

 ![Two parallel flows may require independent models](images/alberto-brandolini/parallel_flows_and_personas.png)